 Identification keys should be dichotomous, with numbered entries, without indentation and should include only accepted taxa of the treatment (if other taxa of lower rank are also accepted, these may or may not be integrated in the general key).
 See an example of a dichotomous identification key at the end of this document.

 For material cited in the text, use the following format, with countries arranged alphabetically: COUNTRY.
-First order administrative division: Locality, coordinates, elevation (m a.s.l.), date of collection, collector and collector number leg. (herbarium codes).
+First order administrative division: Locality, coordinates, elevation (m), date of collection, collector and collector number (herbarium codes).
 See an example at the end of the document.

-ChecklistsThose checklists that provide a sufficient number of corological novelties will be admitted for publication.
+Relevant checklists that provide a sufficient number of corological novelties will be admitted for publication.
 The presentation of the studied or cited material will be adjusted to the examples shown at the end of this document.
-Bibliographic citations will include all the collection data present in the original publication, expanded or clarified if this is possible.
+Bibliographic citations will include all the collection data present in the original publication, expanded or clarified if possible.

 The sentences or headings of the general text should not begin with an abbreviation (apart from taxonomic blocks).